-Rather than choosing an ordinary (and boring) color scheme that is likely to be forgotten, pay attention to details and put in the effort to create one that is consistently in tune with your personality.
-Your readers will remember that emotional experience, they will add your brand to their long-term memory and grow in loyalty.
+Rather than choosing an ordinary (and boring) color scheme that is likely to be forgotten once you leave the website, pay attention to details and put in the effort to create one that is consistently in tune with your personality.
+Your readers will remember that emotional experience, and they will add your brand to their long-term memory and grow in loyalty.

 3. Grow a consistent audience around your personality

-Most of us tend to be attracted to people who are similar to ourselves (even if Disney likes to think otherwise – it’s just a myth).
-That is why we strive to be part of communities who hold the same views and values.
+Most of us tend to be attracted to people who are similar to ourselves (even if Disney likes to think that opposites attract – it’s just a myth).
+That is why we strive to be part of communities that hold the same views and values.